 Options for Adding Fluoride to Public Water Supplies

-To add fluoride to the drinking water, a public water supply will need to add it at each point of entry to the water system.
+To add fluoride to drinking water, a public water supply will need to add it at each point of entry to the water system.
 A point of entry is where the water from at least one well or treatment plant is connected to the distribution system.
 To add fluoride at entry points, chemical feed equipment and tanks, safety equipment, and modifications to the distribution system pipes will be required.
-If suitable space to house the feed equipment is not available near the point of entry, modifications to a building or a new building will be required.
-Nebraska public water supplies that do not currently chlorinate water will not be required to add chlorine if fluoride is added.
+If suitable space to house the feed equipment is unavailable near the point of entry, modifications to a building or a new building will be required.

 Options for Adding Fluoride to Private Water Supplies